openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 references allow cached results to expire with closed documents; completed runs are not written to the ``.ork`` file.

-The results dialog switches among all landing bodies and provides:
+The results dialog contains two complementary views.  **Landing dispersion** switches among all eligible landing bodies and provides:

 * a pad-relative east/north scatter plot with nominal and sample-mean markers;
 * empirical nearest-rank R50, R90, and R95 radii measured about the sample mean;
 * one-, two-, and three-sigma sample-covariance ellipses;
-* every run's success/failure, landing, maximum altitude, and flight time;
 * a PNG export of the plot as displayed; and
+* every run's success/failure, landing, maximum altitude, and flight time.

+**Flight metrics** switches among every flight-data branch and summarizes:

+* apogee altitude;
+* maximum velocity and Mach number;
+* maximum acceleration;
+* time to apogee and total flight time; and
+* landing velocity when the branch reaches the ground.

+The metric table reports the nominal value, mean, median, sample standard deviation, empirical P5 and P95, and the valid-run count.
+Selecting a row shows a histogram in that metric's normal OpenRocket display unit.
+Its P5--P95 range is shaded and the nominal and sample-mean values are marked.
+Keeping one metric per plot avoids combining incompatible units or hiding engineering values behind normalization.
+Plot export follows the active results tab.

-* a CSV export containing the master seed, settings, simulation seed, sampled deviations in explicit SI units, stable body ID, per-run branch index, and outputs for every run/body pair.
+CSV export contains the master seed, settings, simulation seed, sampled deviations in explicit SI units, stable branch ID, per-run branch index, landing coordinates when available, and all scalar metrics for every run/branch pair.

 The scatter plot uses equal east/north scale, a theme-aware colorblind-friendly palette, drag-to-pan, uniform mouse-wheel zoom, and explicit zoom-in, fit, and